 Life Span & Data Loss

 The life span of SSD is very long and it will be there forever once you buy it.
 Plus, it will never get corrupted, so you should not worry about data loss at all.
-Though, the predicted life span of HDD is only five years, also it is not resistant to drop.
+Though the predicted life span of HDD is only five years, also it is not resistant to drop.
 The biggest problem in HDD is data loss.
-So, after multiple overwriting the disk gets older and it is quite possible that it will get corrupted.
+So, after multiple overwriting the disk gets older and it may get corrupted.
 In this way you may lose all your data, hence you should use HDD with great care.
 So, SSD vs HDD lifespan, SSD is better.

-The price of SSDs are very high, as they contain silicon chips which are very costly.
+The price of SSDs is very high, as they contain very costly silicon chips.
 On the other hand, the mechanism of HDD is budget-friendly, thus the overall price is very low compared to SSD.

 Those laptops which come with SSD are the best laptops and their performance is remarkable.
 They are very fast and give you the next-level experience of gaming and multitasking.

 Whereas, budget laptops are mostly equipped with HDD.
-Although some of them come with SSD but majority of them features HDD for storing data.
-Such laptops are good for day to day use and casual gaming, anyhow you should not expect high end productivity like photo editing, programming or creating animation.
+Although some of them come with SSD majority of them feature HDD for storing data.
+Such laptops are good for day-to-day use and casual gaming, anyhow you should not expect high-end productivity like photo editing, programming, or creating animation.

 SSD vs HDD reliability, SSD is very reliable.
-The read and write speed and loading various applications is very faster.
+The read and write speed and loading of various applications are very faster.
 Also, it does not contain any moving parts, so power consumption is very low.
 The only hindrance for users to get it is the high price tag.
-However, if your budget is not limited and you can afford SSD, it is better than HDD in each and every way.
+However, if your budget is not limited and you can afford SSD, it is better than HDD in every way.

-Everything you need to know about SSD vs HDD are explained in this article.
+Everything you need to know about SSD vs HDD is explained in this article.
 The final decision is in your hand considering your needs and budget.
-Still, if you ask from us that which one is better HDD vs SSD, we shall recommend SSD.
+Still, if you ask us that which one is better HDD vs SSD, we shall recommend SSD.